Flat-Coated Retriever exercise & Fitness Guide

 Exercise by Age

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Flat-Coated Retrievers have particular requirements based on their large size, moderate shedding level, and genetic predispositions to cancer and hip dysplasia.
+Flat-Coated Retrievers bring a large build, a moderate shedding pattern, and breed-specific health risk around cancer and hip dysplasia — each of those shifts routine care in a different direction.

 Mental Stimulation